 - Easy to process and Shape

-The greatest advantage of using acrylic plastic over glass is its lightweight.
+The most significant advantage of using acrylic plastic over glass is its lightweight.
 It’s 50% lighter than glass but more durable and stronger.
-Processing acrylic in the cast or extruded form will not only cut costs but will provide ten times more toughness than glass.
+Processing acrylic in the cast or extruded form will cut costs and provide ten times more toughness than glass.

 From a safety point of view, if, in any case, an acrylic sheet product breaks, it won’t shatter but will fracture into large dull(blunt) pieces.

-That feature diversified its applicability to products like windows, shower doors, sliding doors, etc.
+That feature diversified its applicability to windows, shower doors, sliding doors, etc.

-As far as the cleaning and maintaining part is concerned, some usually unspoken rules need to be followed.
+As far as the cleaning and maintaining part is concerned, some usually unspoken rules must be followed.
 Acrylic should always be cleaned or wiped with a wet microfiber cloth.

-Using rough towels is also not recommended as they will create more scratches rather than removing them.
-Artificial cleaners are not be used as the chemicals in them will roughen the acrylic’s surface.
-Soapy water and Novus products will be an ideal choice for cleaning.
+Rough towels are also not recommended as they will create more scratches than removing them.
+Artificial cleaners should not be used as their chemicals will roughen the acrylic’s surface.
+Soapy water and Novus products will be ideal choices for cleaning.

 Bonus Tip – It is recommended to clean the cloth with water to remove particles and grits because they can be responsible for leaving or enhancing the scratches on the acrylic’s surface.

 Acrylic plastic, when heated, becomes soft and moldable into various shapes, forms, and sizes.
-As it cools, it becomes hard and holds a formed shape, becoming easier to be processed in a machine.
+As it cools, it becomes hard and holds a formed shape, becoming more accessible to process in a machine.

 The molds used are often made from metal or even wood.
-The process is very in-expensive and versatile as acrylic sheets can easily be bent into many shapes.
+The process is inexpensive and versatile, as acrylic sheets can easily be bent into many shapes.